 11) Kuntres 15 Av, 5751: An End to Darkness

-The Rebbe asks the question: since every created thing has a limit, why does this verse say that Hashem “put” a limit on the darkness, implying that otherwise it would not have had a limit?
+The Rebbe asks the question: since every created thing has a limit, why does this verse say that Hashem “imposed” a limit on the darkness — implying that otherwise it would not have had a limit?
 The answer begins that in general, undesirable things (darkness) are pushed away by light.
 But our posuk is telling us that after reaching the limit of the darkness, it won’t be the possibility for darkness.
 This is the true Geuloh, which leaves no room for darkness.

-The maamor then begins to get into deep concepts of chassidus, most of which we will not mention here.
+The maamor then begins to get into deep concepts of chassidus, of which we will mention only one.
 Many of the Dvar Malchus sichos speak about the need to draw the makif into the pnimi, meaning to internalize in the intellect (seichel) that which is above the intellect.
-For this there are two examples, brought in this maamor: Will (ratzon) which is enlothed in siechel; and Faith (Emunah) which is enclothed in seichel.
+For this there are two examples brought in this maamor: Will (ratzon) which is enlothed in intellectand Faith (Emunah) which is enclothed in intellect.
 On their own, both Will and Faith, Ratzon and Emunah, are beyond the intellect, called in Chassidus “makif“.
-But the manner in which they are internalized (brought into seichel) is quite different.
+But the manner in which they are internalized (brought into the intellect) is quite different.

-When bringing Emunah into seichel, however, the belief does not force the intellect.
-The fact that his intellect will agree to what he believes in (to intellectually accept that his belief is true) is coming from the intellect, from the true and unbiased conclusion of his Seichel:
+When bringing Emunah into intellect, however, the belief does not force the intellect.
+The fact that his intellect will agree to what he believes in (meaning: to intellectually accept that his belief is true) is coming from the power of the intellect itself, the result of a true and unbiased conclusion:

 When he contemplates intellectually in order that his intellect will also be in accordance with his belief, he makes an effort that his contemplation and “intellectual back and forth” will be honest and unbiased (ע”פ אמיתת השכל), and nonetheless it does not cause a change is his Emunah [he does not “lose his faith” as a result of his effort to come to a rational understanding of the things he believes in]…because even after he understands the matter intellectually, his Emunah remains above his intellect.